Mindtechro/spex/README.md

-# spex
+# SPE:X
-Website for SPE:X
+*Computers.
+Small business.
+Threats.
+Can you face the challenge?*